 While in Ikaria Thomas often carried a camera but I didn’t pay much attention to the fact.
-Americans are well-known to carry cameras.
-Until one day when he came to the house and showed to me a pack of high quality B/W prints.
+All Americans carry cameras.
+Until one day when he came to my house and showed to me a pack of high quality B/W prints.
 Knowing that I am a hiker and an amateur photographer, and therefore, I was familiar with the locations and the subjects, he asked for my opinion about his work.
 I was all admiration!
 As a matter of fact, I couldn’t keep my fingers off those prints!
 Through the years I have seen a lot of great pictures from the desolate landscapes of our mountains but these ones were special.
-Moreover, they were 100% «Ikaria» and not, as it so often happens, overprocessed creations which, no matter how beautiful they are, I label them «fiction» and I don’t usually give them a second glance.😕
+Moreover, they were 100% «Ikaria» and not, as it so often happens, overprocessed creations which, no matter how beautiful they are, I label them «fiction» and I don’t usually give them a second glance. 😕 😕

-I immediately told Eleni about Thomas work and as most of her blog is dedicated to photography, she told me to ask for Thomas’s permission and left the door open for me to get in and post an entry.
-And so I did.
+I immediately told Eleni about Thomas work and as much of her blog is dedicated to photography, she told me to ask for Thomas’s permission and left the door open for me to get in and post an article about his book.
+So I did.

 «THE ISLAND OF IKARIA is distinctive for various reasons.
 It remains to this day an untouristed backwater where people are largely self-sufficient and unusually independently minded.
 It has been labeled one of the “Blue Zones,” with the highest percentage of people in their nineties on the planet.»